-With the winter months come snow and ice in many parts of the country.
-And, of course, with snow and ice comes an increased risk of slip and fall accidents.
-Here's what you need to know if you decide to file a personal injury claim after a slip and fall due to snow and/or ice when in a public place?
+Winter months bring the accumulation of snow and ice in many parts of the country.
+And, of course, with snow and ice come an increased risk of slip and fall accidents.
+Here's what you need to know if you decide to file a personal injury claim after a slip and fall on snow and/or ice in a public place.

-Accidents like these typically happen in parking lots or on sidewalks outside of businesses.
 It is almost universally true that property owners have a duty to exercise reasonable care when it comes to maintaining the safety of areas where the public (and especially customers) can reasonably be expected to be.
-That duty includes the periodic inspection of the property, and the removal/remediation of snow and ice to reduce the risk of falls and injuries.
+That duty includes the periodic inspection of the property, and the removal/remediation of snow and ice within a reasonable time, to reduce the risk of falls and injuries.
 The failure to fulfill this legal duty can amount to negligence.

 However, members of the public also have a duty to exercise reasonable care when walking in an area they know (or should reasonably expect) will be snowy and/or icy.
-Failing to do so may either reduce your recovery in a potential lawsuit or bar any recovery completely, depending on the contributory/comparative negligence rules in place where the accident happened.
+Failing to act with reasonable care can reduce your recovery in a potential lawsuit or bar any recovery completely, depending on the contributory/comparative negligence rules in place where the accident happened.

-If you slip and fall, you may be able to recover the cost of your medical bills by suing the property owner and perhaps even the contractor who was responsible for clearing away snow and ice.
-You could also recover lost wages if you can demonstrate that your injury (and perhaps doctor's appointments associated with it) caused you to miss work -- or to work less during your medical treatment than you otherwise would, because of the nature and extent of your injuries.
-In addition, you may be able to recover for the pain and suffering that the injury caused you.
-In addition to the pain of the injury itself, you can also recover for their negative impact on your regular activities, such as exercise, chores, or leisure pursuits like playing on a sports team.
-All of these effects are components of your damages.
+If you slip and fall, you may be able to recover the cost of your medical treatment by suing the property owner and perhaps even the contractor who was responsible for clearing away snow and ice.
+You could also recover lost wages if you can demonstrate that your injury (and perhaps doctor's appointments associated with it) caused you to miss work—or to work less than you otherwise would, because of the nature and extent of your injuries.
+In addition, you may be able to recover for the pain and suffering that the injury caused you, plus any negative impact on your regular activities, such as exercise, chores, or leisure pursuits.
+All of these components make up your personal injury damages.

-Because weather conditions change frequently, it is important to document as much as possible about your accident and the area where you fell as possible.
+Because weather conditions change frequently, it's important to document as much as possible about your accident and the area where you fell.
 If you can, take photos or send someone to take photos of the area as it looked around the time of the accident.
-Snow and ice are typically cleared on a regular schedule, so you want to make sure that you can give your attorney an idea of how the area looked when you were injured.
+Snow and ice are typically cleared on a regular schedule, so you want to make sure you can give your attorney an idea of how the area looked when you were injured.
 As soon as possible after your accident, write down everything you can remember about what happened, down to the last (seemingly insignificant) detail.
 That includes the names and contact information of anyone who may have witnessed the accident or who arrived on the scene in the aftermath.
 Learn more about gathering the right evidence in a slip and fall case.